 Using water-based polyurethane is extremely close to oil-based polyurethane in terms of application.
 Apply your polyurethane in a thin coating using a foam pad, cloth, or paintbrush.
 Always make sure you paint in the direction of the grain, and never use too much finish, as this might cause the wood to rise.

 You can apply a second layer within two hours after the initial layer of water-based polyurethane has dried.
-This method requires one but checks the manufacturer’s guidelines beforehand.
+This method requires one, but check the manufacturer’s guidelines beforehand.

 Water-based polyurethane requires a minimum of three coats for optimal results.
 A minimum of 4 applications is recommended for floors to get the necessary level of protection; apply more coats if required.